chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * Health check for the http server

 ### Release Plan
-First version of the site will be released on production by June 30, 2021.
+First version of the site was released on production on June 30, 2021.
+Subsequent major and minor versions to follow.

 #### Domain name
 Decision: We will use napari-hub.org with naparihub.org redirecting to napari-hub.org